PART 1: Play Some Digital Narrative Games

 After a short introduction to the idea of “narrative” or “choose-your-own-adventure” games, we will play these 2 (learning) games that have one main thing in common: they employ a lot of player agency.
 They can also be played in a short amount of time.
 Play each game and reflect on how you feel while playing the games.
 You will later develop your own choose-your-own adventure or narrative game (later in the semester).

-Play each of these TWO games as follows:
+Play each of these THREE games as follows:

 - Spent — this game is about empathizing with poverty; you make choices and life hits you back; Play it at least twice and record not only what you achieve, but also how you feel before and after, and what you learned.
 The game has an “ask a friend of a loan/help” feature that makes you post to social media, so I will ask you to use Twitter for that – so people watching will see this unfold

 - BBC Syrian Refugees — this game asks you to take on a role of a Syrian refugee and make decisions of how to escape and where to escape to and how.
 Play this one twice, taking different decisions each time and again reporting on how it felt and what you learned.
 Tweet some reflections after each iteration of the game and something you learned

 - Fake it to Make It.
 In this game, you play the role of someone who is trying to make money out of spreading fake news, and you discover tactics to help you succeed.
 Play this one once and try to meet your target (this should take roughly 30 minutes).